 Find Cheap Auto Insurance Quotes in Your Area

-Car accidents are enough to deal with, but in the aftermath, you and your insurance company will need to agree on a fair payout for the damage to your vehicle.
-The insurer typically has the upper hand in this process because they deal with claims every day — while you might be handling your first negotiation.
+In the aftermath of a car accident, you and your insurance company will need to agree on a fair payout for the damage to your vehicle.
+The insurer typically has the upper hand in this process, because they deal with claims every day — while you might be handling your first negotiation.

 Research the cost of repairs

 After the car accident, you'll file a report with your insurer.
 A claims adjuster from the insurance company will estimate the cost of repairing your car and make an offer to settle the claim.